The Danube River

 Both the commercial and military value of the Danube are still recognized today.
 Many treaties have been signed to try to keep one country from having too much control over the river.
 Today the Danube is still a major transportation route, with more than 3,500 ships passing through its delta each year.
 Extensive navigation is made possible by various dredging of canals and channels often constructed with inter-country cooperation for the benefit of all the nations that border this essential waterway.

 As the Danube leaves the cover of German''s Black Forest, it trolls through the pristinely-preserved medieval town of Regensburg.
 This bustling university town boasts ancient treasures like the Porta Praetoria—the north gate to the ancient Roman fortress, Castra Regina, built in 179 A.D.
 During the holidays, Regensburg shines bright with its Christmas market lighting up the historic market square.

-Farther downstream, Passau, Austria, is a gem of a city located at the confluence of the rivers Inn, Ilz, and Danube.
+Farther downstream, Passau, Germany, is a gem of a city located at the confluence of the rivers Inn, Ilz, and Danube.
 Cobblestone streets lead the way to St. Stephen's Cathedral, which houses the world's largest church organ with more than 17,000 pipes.

 Continuing along, the village of Grein offers excellent photo opportunities, with its turreted houses lining the main square in the shadow of its idyllic castle perched high on a bluff.
 Situated in the rolling green hills of the Wachau Valley, Melk is home to the magnificent Benedictine Abbey, one of Europe's largest and most intriguing monasteries.
 Step out onto the monastic terrace to look out over the Danube and take in the mesmerizing view of the sweeping countryside.